quantumcore/maalik/fhdawn_new/README.md

 This is the Maalik Client (Fhdawn) completely rewritten in C.

 #### What's changed?
-- File Upload / Download functions were completely rewritten to support non overlapped socket.
+- File Upload / Download functions were completely rewritten to support non overlapped socket and are now very much improved.
 - Added Reflective DLL Injection over Socket.
 - Core commands (ls, dir, cd) were ported from C++ to C.
 - Compared to old Fhdawn, This is lightweight and smaller in size.